Lince Dorado: Return to WWE (2025–present)

 On January 17, 2025 Dorado returned at an NXT live event defeating Josh Black.
 He later revealed that he was signed in February as a wrestler and a trainer at the WWE Performance Center.
 Dorado made his WWE televised return on the May 28 episode of Evolve, where he lost a triple threat match qualifier for the fatal four-way elimination match to crown the inaugural Evolve Champion.
-On June 7 at Worlds Collide, Dorado teamed with LWO members Cruz Del Toro and Dragon Lee (and replacing the injured Joaquin Wilde) in a losing effort against Octagón Jr., Aero Star and Mr. Iguana in a six-man tag team match.
+On June 7 at the WWE and Lucha Libre Asistencia Asesoría y Administración (AAA) event Worlds Collide, Dorado teamed with LWO members Cruz Del Toro and Dragon Lee (and replacing the injured Joaquin Wilde) in a losing effort against Octagón Jr., Aero Star and Mr. Iguana in a six-man tag team match.

 Other media

 Lince Dorado made his video game debut as a playable character in WWE 2K19 and has since appeared in WWE 2K20 and WWE 2K22.